MONDAY, NOV 28, 2016

 "If the total scheme of nature required man to be a specialist she would have made him so by having him born with one eye and a microscope attached to it."
 [Fuller is the consummate generalist, with both eyes on the macroscope — conspicuously deficient in literacy, numeracy, and ecolacy, yet he managed to make significant contributions to all three pillars of education and to remain jaw-droppingly insightful, compared to us specialists, a hundred years after he unleashed his untethered mind upon the world.]

 To the largest group of the over specialized who may read this, secondary to my failure to chisel my typing on tablets stacked in a cave, I should note that 99+% should just go all back button on me or close the current window to avoid wasting anymore time that could otherwise be spent being told what you want to hear (including by the voice thing in your head as you read), or seeing what you want to see.
-Most will not Like or Share, so........fts.
+Most will not Like or Share, so........fts, bitches.
 But, given that anyone with an internet connection is included (80+% of those living in the glow), some who would rather know than believe should read on.
 This is the first fork in the diverging roads, so for the more grassy content wanting wear, read on.
 Tune out the media.
 Listen beyond the voices in your head — to the evidence things in front of your face.
 To experience the novelty of not being told what you (or someone who could be you) want to hear (before closing this window), awake Hu-man!

 One thing all readers have in common, given that natural language is not self-taught, are educators.
 Those endeavoring to return the favor by being one, including those unpaid, at some point should find time to reflect upon who educates the educators.
 In the circular circus, how are advancements made and repetitions for repetition sake avoided?
 As educators, let's boil the rhetorical flourishes down to one question: "What are we doing to help overcome the greatest shortcoming of the human race?"
 As pedants we obligingly ask, "What is the greatest shortcoming of the human race?"
 This is our teachable moment, so embrace it.
 We don't know.
 That we don't know may be our greatest shortcoming.
 That we have not even made a credible list to consider may be our greatest shortcoming.
 The "we" may be incapable of knowing.
 The secret may await the insight only individual minds can know.
 As educators our highest calling is to acquire the ability to ask what our greatest shortcoming is and to think about it, to pay it forward.
 For an example about as concrete as Hoover Dam, consider Al Bartlett's claim that "The greatest shortcoming of the human race is our inability to understand the exponential function."
 The exponential function is "simple arithmetic" and our failure to understand the implications may have civilization/species ending consequences incompatible with any concept of "educated."
 Basically, understanding the exponential function is not consilient with the core meme of the industrial society we serve — illimitable progress (growth).
 So ask, I double dog dare you, what you are doing to help students overcome the greatest shortcoming we SYSTEM cheerleaders have inflicted upon them since shortly after most lost interest in their mother's milk?
 If our schooling is not to interfere with students' education, what is our purpose in life?
-Hint: to help transition believing minds into inquiring minds capable of self-education.
-Cleaning our educational Schools of Obfuscation is also a requirement.
+Hint: to proliferate an abunance of correct information to help transition believing minds into inquiring minds capable of self-education.
+Scouring our educational Schools of Obfuscation of misinformation and disinformation is also a requirement.

 Idealistic students, committed to saving the world through political activism or by devoting themselves to environmental or sustainability studies, should consider Schools of Sustainability.